Sakura Watch, April 24, 2017 - peak bloom has begun

 Should I wait or should I go

-Always being asked this questions makes it even harder to answer this year.
-With each group of trees seemingly running on their own schedules there’s sure to be a group that will match yours (always look on the bright side).
-But keep following my updates and I’ll be back to look after the rains and before the weekend.
+Always being asked these questions makes it even harder to answer this year.
+With each group of trees seemingly running on their own schedules, there's sure to be a group that will match yours (always look on the bright side).
+But keep following my updates, and I'll be back to look after the rains and before the weekend.

 Walk, Bike or TTC to avoid parking pandemonium

-Parking is limited in High Park and really, not meant for alot of cars to travel to.
+Parking is limited in High Park and really, not meant for a lot of cars to travel to.
 TTC is very easy to access the park as I mention on my map page.
-Unless your going very early in the morning, leave the car at home or you’ll be stuck like this:
+Unless you're going very early in the morning, leave the car at home.